turbot/steampipe-docs/docs/reference/env-vars/steampipe_cloud_host.md

 ---

 # STEAMPIPE_CLOUD_HOST

+> `STEAMPIPE_CLOUD_HOST` host is deprecated.
+Use [`PIPES_HOST`](/docs/reference/env-vars/pipes_host).

 Sets a remote cloud host used when connecting to Turbot Pipes workspaces.
-The default is `pipes.turbot.com` -- you only need to set this if you are connecting to a remote Turbot Pipes database that is NOT hosted in `pipes.turbot.com`, such as a dev/test instance.
+The default is `pipes.turbot.com` -- you only need to set this if you are connecting to a remote Turbot Pipes database that is NOT hosted in `pipes.turbot.com`, such as an enterprise tenant instance.
 Your `STEAMPIPE_CLOUD_TOKEN` must be valid for the `STEAMPIPE_CLOUD_HOST`.

-Alternatively, you can set the cloud host in the [`PIPES_HOST` environment variable](/docs/reference/env-vars/pipes_host).
-Note that `PIPES_HOST` has lower precedence than `STEAMPIPE_CLOUD_HOST` - if both are set then `STEAMPIPE_CLOUD_HOST` will be used.

 ## Usage
 Default to use workspaces in `test.steampipe.io`: